jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

 **RR: OK going back to the very beginning - what inspired you to pursue a career in DJing and who were your early influences?**

 Mihai: I  fell in love with electronic music at a young age...
 I was around 14, and back then I was mostly listening to German rave, techno and trance.
-Later I discovered Detroit Techno and that is when I started to dream about the possibility of earning a living from music.
+Later I discovered Detroit techno and that is when I started to dream about the possibility of earning a living from music.
 My heroes were the big Detroit techno acts, but also icons like Laurent Garnier and Sven Väth.
 <br><br>

 **RR: Now [Cyclic Records](https://www.facebook.com/cyclicrecords/) has grown rapidly since 2012 - what have been the biggest challenges and highlights of running your own label?**